jalama/drupdates/README.md

 - Python 3+ support is [forthcoming](https://github.com/jalama/drupdates/issues/15).

-- Drupdates is not intended for production systems, it is built assuming it will only be run on local development machines.
+- Drupdates is built assuming you can store passwords for 3rd party systems in it's configuration files.
 Drupdates will need to store system user names and passwords in the $HOME/.drupdates directory.
+This will mean that directory will need to be locked down.

 - Drupdates does not support Drupal's multi-site installs out of the box.

 - Any [Make](docs/make.md) file used to build a site will be named the same as the site folder.

 - Git is being used to track changes to the Drupal code base